 table 1.
 Refine and ImplemenT schedule

 Understanding that local engagement leads to local ownership and ultimately improved development outcomes, the Activity is working closely with key stakeholders during the refinement year, laying the groundwork for ongoing collaboration during implementation.
 Examples of this collaboration include:

 As part of the R&I structure, the Activity will use Scenario Planning to address development challenges that hinge on specific but uncertain outcomes.
 To do this, the Activity has identified situations that may affect program design and has analyzed these situations to plan adjustments accordingly.
 Examples of scenarios that may affect program design and implementation include:

 - Potential social conflict within the settlement

 - Other crop possibilities that require less land

-In our next Update from the Field (approximately March 2019) you can expect to learn more about:
+In our next Notes from the Field (approximately March 2019) you can expect to learn more about: